Bizarre Business Ideas That Actually Made Millions

 How It Made Millions in India:

-- Farm Field: Schools utilize it to give kids their first faming experience.
+• Farm Field: Schools use it to give children their first taste of farming.

 Pros: